 The province of Ontario puts out a brochure for new tenants that landlords are required to provide at the beginning of the tenancy (or prior).
 It’s a great resource, and well worth a read, even if you are a seasoned renter.
 Both the landlord and the tenant have rights and responsibilities and it is advisable to know what is expected and required from both sides.
 Knowledge is power!

-Here's A Winsome Executive Rental Near Davenport And Symington, offered for rent at $2,590/month.
+Here’s A Winsome Executive Rental Near Davenport And Symington – Now Leased!
 Embracing that well-worn yet super sage mantra of real estate (location, location, location!) this rare-to-market executive luxury rental paves the way to experience all the niceties and amenities that the urban dweller has come to expect at their fingertips.

 This 3-storey executive condominium residence of around 1300 square feet with east and west exposures was completed in 2003 and is one of 32 townhomes in its development.
 The entertainment zone features hardwood floors, a living and dining area, and a generous open concept kitchen with a chef’s island perfect for gathering friends and family around – all of which connects to a west-facing private terrace!
 In addition to two generous bedrooms – both with ample storage – and a luxe 4-piece washroom with a separate shower and deep soaker-style jacuzzi tub on the second level.